Notice of Intimation for Home Loan: What is it and Why is it Important?

 Notice of Intimation Charges for Home Loan

-When obtaining a home loan, borrowers must file a Notice of Intimation (NoI) with the Sub-Registrar Office.
+When obtaining a home loan, borrowers must file a Notice of Intimation (NOI) with the Sub-Registrar Office.
 This document informs the government of the mortgage and protects the interests of both the borrower and the lender.
-There are specific charges associated with filing an NoI that borrowers should be aware of before applying for a home loan:
+There are specific charges associated with filing an NOI that borrowers should be aware of before applying for a home loan:

 Notice of Intimation Fees